Determine-warrior/AIVA/prompt.md

 ---

-## 🧠 Advanced Prompt Engineering Examples
+## 🧠 Prompt Engineering Used in Our Project

 The following prompts are the actual implementations used in our AIVA project.
 These demonstrate sophisticated prompt patterns including few-shot learning, chain-of-thought reasoning, context injection, and intelligent error recovery.